helightdev/dogs/docs/annotation_catalog.md

     ---
     Generates a structure for the target. `serialName` can be specified to change the identifier used.
-    `serializable: false` can be used to only generate structures.
+    `serializable: true` can be used to also make the structure serializable.

 -   ![](https://img.shields.io/badge/class-seagreen){ .lg .middle }
     ![](https://img.shields.io/badge/enum-orange){ .lg .middle }
     __Serializable / serializable__

     ---
-    Aliases for serializable `Structures`. `serialName` can be specified to change the identifier used.
+    Aliases for serializable `Structure`s. `serialName` can be specified to change the identifier used.

 -   ![](https://img.shields.io/badge/enum--constant-orange){ .lg .middle }
     __EnumProperty__